Chaos, In An Almost Classical Mode

 “In the studio, childhood memories in a small ancient city, observations of contemporary cultural and social forces, mythological and historical references, the desire to breach the language decorum… countless sources come and go during the process, but it is the intimate sensation that gives the work its plot.”

 — Fei Li

-Fei Li’s latest work is a painter’s attempt to create an encyclopedia which visualizes the absurdity and tragedy of man facing irresistible forces in the tide of time, and which examines the capacity for chaos inside a rigorous and coherent structure.
-Li purposefully uses small oil pastel sticks on large surfaces as a metaphor for the artist taking her arms against destiny, so to speak, confronting the impossibility.
-An immense network of relationships is woven into a labyrinth.
-Her approach, is oblique, like walking a tightrope between visual dynamics and pandemonium.
-Inspired by underlying correspondences between James Joyce’s Ulysses and Homer’s Odyssey, the paintings in this exhibition take the structure of historical artworks as their point of departure.
-For example, in the diptych painting Anomie, the left panel is based on Persian miniature paintings from The Shahnameh of Shah Tahmasp while the right panel is based on Bellini’s Saint Jerome Reading.
-And in the painting Past Continuous, the artist uses the ancient Chinese calligrapher Huaisu’s cursive script of an Indian Buddhist Sutra (Sutra of Forty-two Chapters) to fabricate a pictorial landscape space.
+Fei Li's latest work is a painter's attempt to create a visual encyclopedia of man’s absurdity and tragedy against the irresistible force of time and space.
+Li investigates the capacity for chaos inside a rigorous and coherent structure as she purposefully uses small oil pastel sticks on large surfaces.
+Her approach, is oblique, walking a tightrope between coherence and pandemonium.
+Inspired by the parallel between James Joyce's Ulysses and Homer's Odyssey, these works use the structure of historical artworks as their reference point.
+For example, in the diptych painting Anomie, the left panel is based on Persian miniature paintings from The Shah-nameh of Shah Tahmasp while the right panel is based on Bellini's Saint Jerome Reading.
+In the piece Past Continuous, the artist uses the ancient Chinese calligrapher Huaisu's cursive script of an Indian Buddhist Sutra (Sutra of Forty-two Chapters) to fabricate a pictorial landscape space.